If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 • In the Japanese version, Punio's textbox when he thinks about how to reveal the secret entrance does not pause in the Japanese version.

-• In the room where you have to hammer the switches to gain access to the Super Boots room, in the Japanese version the 4 statues all have Punis on them before hitting the switches, but in the international versions the 4 statues have the following (left to right) on them before hitting the switches: Puni, Star, Moon, Sun.
+• In the room where you have to hammer the switches to gain access to the Super Boots room, in the Japanese version, the 4 statues all have Punis on them before hitting the switches, but in the international versions, the 4 statues have the following (left to right) on them before hitting the switches: Puni, Star, Moon, Sun.
+The Nintendo Switch remake reverts it back to its original Japanese position.

 Chapter 3